• Home • YA6 • MT125 • AT2/CT2 • CS3 • RD200 • TD1C • TD2 • TR3 • RT2 • CanAm • |

 I may be getting a dry clutch soon. |

-the peak RPM.
-I think 14K is just too much for the rod bearings.
-WE ran at Loudon the next week and it's faster than my RD200.
+We ran at Loudon and it's faster than my RD200.
 I beat my son and he's a faster rider than me but the TA gave me the advantage.
 Unfortunately half way though the 2nd race the needle bearings in the small end gave up.
+I also have to modify the chambers to lower the peak RPM.
+I think 14,000 is just too much for the rod bearings.
+I got a Zeeltronic programmable ignition and it has a rev limiter so I don't have to worry about exceeding 13,000 anymore.

 |